 Courts generally consider the nature of the relationship that existed during the marriage between the child and each parent when determining parenting arrangements.
 Many judicial decisions and family assessment reports begin by reviewing the relationship the child has had with each parent.

 Children can also have important relationships with siblings, grandparents and other extended family members.
 These relationships can provide stability at a time of substantial change in the child’s life.
-This proposed factor would require consideration of the importance of children’s ongoing contact with existing extended family members, such as grandparents.
-This contact would primarily take place through the parenting time of the spouses, although in some cases, a contact order may be necessary.
+This factor requires consideration of the importance of children’s ongoing contact with existing extended family members, such as grandparents.
+This contact will primarily take place through the parenting time of the spouses, although in some cases, a contact order may be necessary.

 c.
 Each spouse’s willingness to support the development and maintenance of the child’s relationship with the other spouse

 A child’s relationship with each parent is important, and it is generally important for each parent to support the child’s relationship with the other parent.
 Maintaining a positive relationship with both parents provides stability for a child when they are going through a significant life change, their parent’s separation.
 This provision reflects the “friendly parent rule” currently contained in subsections 16(10) and 17(9) of the Divorce Act.